 Associations at KCLSU aim to be intersectional.
-This means that they recognise the intersections (or overlaps) between different identities and the knock-on effects.
-It’s possible to self-define into one, some, or all of the Liberation Associations.
+Meaning they recognise the intersections (or overlaps) between different identities and the knock-on effects.
+It’s possible to self-define into one, some, or all of the Associations.
 As a result, Associations often work together to achieve the best results.

 Our Association Leads also work with our Student Officers to create change at a college level, as well as representing KCLSU at NUS Liberation Conferences.

-There are seven Associations at KCLSU - click the links to find out more:
+There are eight Associations at KCLSU - click the links to find out more:

 Working Towards Liberation

-Don’t worry if you don’t self-define into an Associations’ community – you can still get involved by supporting Liberation campaigns.
+Don’t self-define into an Associations’ community?
+There are still opportunities to get involved by supporting Liberation campaigns.

-If you’re part of a Liberation group, activity group, or society that’s already working on Liberation related issue, you may want to take positive action to increase participation in their activities.
+Anyone part of an Association, activity group, or society that’s already working on a Liberation related issue may want to take positive action to increase participation in their activities.

 Get in Touch